Farhan Saeed: Acting career

 Saeed started his acting career by debuting in a leading role in the 2014 Hum TV drama serial De Ijazat Jo Tu alongside Sohai Ali Abro, Saba Hameed and Javaid Sheikh.
-He then played the lead role as Mohid Shuja in ARY Digital's Mere Ajnabi serv go alongside Urwa Hocane who was the female lead.
-He has also played a lead role of Arsh in the drama Udaari as a lawyer along with female lead Urwa.
+He then played the lead role as Mohid Shuja in ARY Digital's Mere Ajnabi alongside Urwa Hocane who was the female lead.
+He has also played the lead role of Arsh in the drama Udaari as a lawyer along with female lead Urwa.
 Apart from acting in the drama, Saeed has also collaborated with Hadiqa Kiani for the OST that has topped music charts all over Pakistan.

-Always in 2016 he also played the lead role again in ARY Digital's Teri Chah Mein, alongside Maria Wasti and Saboor Ali, and Hum TV's Sila alongside Ainy Jaffri.
+In 2016, he also played the lead role again in ARY Digital's Teri Chah Mein, alongside Maria Wasti and Saboor Ali, and Hum TV's Sila alongside Ainy Jaffri.